Early South Bend

 City Water

 Most early residents of South Bend received drinking water from wells or the St. Joseph River itself.
 However, in 1871 there was a plan by the Holly Water Works Company to provide the city of South Bend with water that could be piped directly into homes (and provide water for fighting fires).
-This was going to be accomplished by the construction of a standpipe (or water tower).
+The city turned down Holly Water Works Company in favor of the construction of a standpipe (or water tower).
 When the standpipe was pumped full of water the pressure (or weight) on the water mains throughout the city would be equal (there would be equal water pressure).
 The leader in support of the standpipe was Leighton Pine the superintendent of Singer Sewing Machine company (which had just recently moved to the East Race on Mr. Pine’s invitation).
 A huge debate between Mr. Pine and supporters of a reservoir-type water system raged for months.
 The standpipe finally won majority support in 1872 and Mr. Pine’s plan would be put into action.

 The standpipe was constructed with the following dimensions and materials: